pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 restart.
 After the system is stable, restore the MutatingWebhookConfiguration resource to re-enable image signing enforcement.

->**Important:** These steps temporarily disable signature verification in your cluster.
+>**Important:** These steps temporarily deactivate signature verification in your cluster.

 1. Back up `MutatingWebhookConfiguration` to a file by running: